apnadkarni/blt/man/tabset.rst

      # Create a new tabset
      tabset .ts -relief sunken -borderwidth 2

-A new Tcl command ".ts" is also created.
+A new TCL command ".ts" is also created.
 This command can be used to query and modify the tabset.
 For example, to change the default font used by all the tab labels, you use the new command and the tabset's **configure** operation.